ISHUKR41/xnxx/replit.md

 - User requirement: Enhance about page with more detailed content and animations 🔄 IN PROGRESS
 - User requirement: Website should be fully responsive for all displays ✓ COMPLETED
 - User requirement: No errors should appear when running the website 🔄 IN PROGRESS
-- Date: July 27, 2025 - Currently implementing: Enhanced 3D animated loading screen, fully working backend tools with real processing, comprehensive about page with navbar, dark theme improvements
+- Date: July 27, 2025 - Currently implementing: Comprehensive improvements with enhanced animations, 3D effects, fully working backend tools, improved homepage detailing, enhanced about page with navbar
-- Current task: Building fully functional PDF, Image, Text, and AI tools with complete backend processing and enhanced UI with 3D animations
+- Current task: Building fully functional backend tools with real processing logic, implementing user's comprehensive enhancement requests with maximum detailing and animations
 - User preference: Dark theme throughout entire website with high visibility text
 - User preference: Animated, attractive, modern sections with 3D elements and eye-catching design
 - User preference: Maximum detailed content and logic on homepage